The Internet Has Become A ‘Completely Out-Of-Control Monster,’ Warns Successor Of Man Who Created It

 One such person is Francois Fluckiger, the man who would become Sir Tim’s successor at CERN, the European Organization for Nuclear Research.

-The Daily Mail reports that Fluckiger believes fake news, privacy threats and online bullying have all conspired to turn the internet into a “completely out-of-control monster.”
+The Daily Mail reports that Fluckiger believes fake news, privacy threats, and online bullying have all conspired to turn the internet into a “completely out-of-control monster.”

 When Sir Tim left CERN’s web team in 1994, Fluckiger picked up the reins.
 He has since retired, and although he has hailed the web as one of the three major inventions of the 20th century, he believes it has morphed into something almost unrecognizable from its early days.